markjlyon/spaceopera/EPISODES.md

 The discovery of the Juggernaut tiggers the USC protocols for an Extinction Level Event.

-The USS Celestia and USC Ares begin a concerted effort to evacuate Chigru colonies in the path of the Juggernaut.
+The USS Celestia and USC Ares begin a concerted effort to evacuate Chigru colonies in the path of the Juggernaut's expansion with thousands in attendence.

-The wedding of Triumverate Sabra and his secret bride takes place.
+The wedding of Triumverate Sabra and his secret bride takes place on the entire observation deck of the battle station.

-The public learns of the approaching E.L.E.

 ### EPISODE 02x11 - ALL ROADS LEAD TO ROME